Create and Manage Projects

 The Palette integration connects PaletteAI to the Spectro Cloud Palette platform for cluster lifecycle management.
 A Palette integration is required to deploy Compute Pools.

 Parameter Description Required Integration Name The name for this Palette integration.
-Each integration name must be unique within the scope of the Project. ✅ Host URL The endpoint of your Palette instance. ✅ Tenant The name of the Palette Tenant that contains the Palette Project to deploy Compute Pools on.
-This value is stored for display purposes in the Settings status and is not used for authentication or API calls. ✅ Project ID The ID of your Palette Project to deploy Compute Pools on. ✅ Skip SSL Certificate Verification If enabled, the server's SSL certificate is not verified when making API calls to the host URL.
+Each integration name must be unique within the scope of the Project. ✅ Host URL The endpoint of your Palette instance. ✅ Tenant The name of the Palette tenant that contains the Palette project to deploy Compute Pools on.
+This value is stored for display purposes in the Settings status and is not used for authentication or API calls. ✅ Project ID The ID of your Palette project to deploy Compute Pools on. ✅ Skip SSL Certificate Verification If enabled, PaletteAI does not verify the server's SSL certificate when calling the host URL.
 Enable only for servers that use a self-signed SSL certificate.
 Defaults to disabled.
-Enabling hides all Cert Secret Ref fields. ❌ Cert Secret Type Choose between Provide CA or TLS certificates or Use Existing Secret.
-Depending on your selection, you either provide certificate details and a name, allowing PaletteAI to create the secret for you, or point to an existing secret within the same namespace as the tenant. ❌ API Key The Palette API key that belongs to the Palette user under which Compute Pools will be deployed. ✅ Annotations (Reserved for future use) The Kubernetes annotations assigned to the integration. ❌ Labels (Reserved for future use) The Kubernetes labels assigned to the integration. ❌ Once all required information is entered, select Validate to test your Palette credentials.
-Once validated, Save your Palette integration.
+Enabling hides all Cert Secret Ref fields. ❌ Cert Secret Type Choose between Provide CA or Transport Layer Security (TLS) certificates or Use Existing Secret.
+Depending on your selection, you either provide certificate details and a name, allowing PaletteAI to create the secret for you, or point to an existing secret within the same namespace as the tenant. ❌ API Key The Palette API key for the user that deploys Compute Pools. ✅ Annotations (Reserved for future use) The Kubernetes annotations assigned to the integration. ❌ Labels (Reserved for future use) The Kubernetes labels assigned to the integration. ❌ After you enter all required values, select Validate to verify your Palette credentials, then Save the integration.

 Hugging Face Integration